Discover Réunion : Sports and leisure

 To the assault of an exceptional nature

 MOUNTAIN BIKING.
 On the saddle of a mountain bike, from sandy paths to tamarind forests, from sugar cane fields to riverbeds, you're bound to find what you're looking for.
 Downhill mountain biking is well developed on the island, with over 1,400 km of marked trails.
-The most beautiful ride is certainly the descent of Le Maïdo (after a shuttle service with local service providers), with its 2,200 m vertical drop.
+The most beautiful ride is certainly the descent of Le Maïdo (after a shuttle service with local service providers) and its 2,200 m vertical drop.
 Other popular sites include the plains, where, despite their name, you'll have to negotiate a few steep inclines, the volcano, the Dimitile and the Bébour-Bélouve forest.

 Horseback riding.
 You don't have to be an experienced rider to ride merens (small mountain horses from the Pyrenees).
 The best places for a good ride are the plains.
 You can also trot along the beach at Étang-Salé, on the hills of Cap la Houssaye, in the cane fields or through the forests.
 The island has a number of equestrian centers.